ChainSafe/game-docs-v2/docs/v2.5/16_block-racers-game.md

 ```

 ## Pause & Controls
 Pressing tab will bring up the pause menu allowing you to either go back to the main menu, select fullscreen or even view the games controls.
-We have both keyboard and gamepad inputs avaliable.
+We have both keyboard and gamepad inputs available.

 ![](v2Assets/blockracers11.png)
 ![](v2Assets/blockracers12.png)